 Impact is a key component of the UoA's research strategy.
-It is led by a Director of External Affairs, who is a member of the UoA's Research Committee, and works with Research Group and Theme leaders to maximise the impact of their research.
-The UoA's research Themes in Offshore Energy & Coastal Engineering, Structural & Fire Engineering, and Climate Change are strategically aligned with user groups in the energy, and construction industries, and with policy-makers and influencers, providing an effective framework for engagement - with a research agenda that is relevant to users, and clear pathways to impact.
+It is led by a Director of External Affairs (Mativenga), who is a member of the UoA's Research Committee, and works with Research Group and Theme leaders to maximise the impact of their research.
+The UoA's research Themes in Nuclear Engineering, Innovative Manufacturing, Aerospace Engineering, Climate Change, and Bioengineering are strategically aligned with user groups in the nuclear, manufacturing, aerospace and healthcare industries, and with policy-makers and influencers, providing an effective framework for engagement - with a research agenda that is relevant to users, and clear pathways to impact.
 Within this framework, we use a number of mechanisms for engagement.

 Strategic partnerships.
 We seek to form enduring relationships with key user organisations, allowing long-term planning through the development of shared research agendas, and agile response to opportunities, based on established trust relationships.
 Each such relationship is managed within the UoA by a senior academic.
 The UoA also benefits from institutional strategic relationships that are led by senior academics, and managed by the University's Business Engagement Team.
-Examples of important UoA-level relationships are with: EDF, in Coastal Engineering and Modelling & Simulation, where they have funded multiple projects, provided access to their Blue Gene supercomputer, and collaborated to incorporate new algorithms into their Code-SATURNE flow simulation package; the Environment Agency, in Coastal Engineering, where they have funded multiple projects and the UoA is a partner-of-choice; the Energy Technologies Institute (ETI), in Offshore Energy, where they have funded multiple projects and through which we have begun to build relationships with industry members of the consortium (BP, Caterpillar, EDF, E.ON, Shell, Rolls-Royce) - establishing a relationship with ETI was identified as a strategic objective when we made the decision to build capacity in marine energy; GL Garrad Hassan, in Offshore Energy, a developing relationship, building on collaboration in an ETI-funded project.
+Examples of important UoA-level relationships, all of which involve multiple projects, are with: EDF, in Nuclear Engineering and Modelling & Simulation, where they have funded a chair and research fellowship in solid mechanics modelling, and provided access to supercomputing facilities and simulation software; the Office for Nuclear Regulation, in Nuclear Engineering who fund a Chair and Research Fellowship in nuclear graphite technology and have established a preferred provider relationship with the UoA; Rolls-Royce in Nuclear Engineering, who support a University Technology Centre in nuclear technology; Westinghouse, in Nuclear Engineering, who fund a Chair in nuclear fuels technology; BAE Systems and Rolls-Royce in Aerospace Engineering and Innovative Manufacturing, with a longstanding collaboration in cleaning and bonding technologies.
 At the University level, there is a strategic relationship with BP that is of direct relevance to this UoA.
 They have recently committed \$100m to an International Centre for Advanced Materials, focussing on harsh environments, centred on Manchester, with Cambridge, Illinois at Urbana-Champaign, and Imperial as spokes.
-The University's new strategic relationship with Siemens will also prove important to the planned expansion of our Offshore Energy Theme into wind power.